 Alastair Campbell read modern languages at Cambridge.
-By the age of 29 he had moved a long way from his roots as the son of a Pennine Vet to become the news editor of a newspaper called Sunday Today.
-He went on to became political editor of the Daily Mirror.
+He became the news editor of Sunday Today newspaper and went on to became political editor of the Daily Mirror.
 During this time he was also one of then Labour leader Neil Kinnock’s closest advisers.
 It was from that post which Alastair Campbell resigned to become spokesman for Tony Blair, then leader of the opposition.
 After the 1997 election he became the Prime Minister’s Chief Press Secretary and Official Spokesman, which entailed the co-ordination of Government communications and twice daily briefings of the press.
-He did this job for Labour’s first term but after helping Mr Blair win a second landslide election victory, he became Director of Communications and Strategy
+He did this job for Labour’s first term.
+After helping them win a second landslide election victory, he became Director of Communications and Strategy.

 His publications include, The Blair Years (an instant Sunday Times Number 1 bestseller), also Prelude to Power, Power & the People, Power & Responsibility and most recently the Happy Depressive.
+His most recent book, published in 2020, is Living Better – How I Learned to Survive Depression.
 He has also written two novels, All In the Mind and Maya.

 Alastair Campbell is a highly sought after speaker at conferences and events around the world, specialising in strategic communications and change